DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-07-defining-our-problem-statements.md

 Schools need standardisation in ITT processes and mentor training to maintain partnerships with multiple ITT providers, access a broader pool of trainees, and ensure mentors' continuity even after relocation.

 The lack of standardisation in ITT curriculum and processes hinders schools from maintaining partnerships with multiple ITT providers, limiting their access to a broader pool of trainees.
+It can also impact mentors’ ability to continue mentoring easily after relocation to a new school.
 Additionally, the absence of standardised mentor training and qualification criteria makes it challenging for mentors to continue their roles when they relocate.
 This inconsistency also affects schools' ability to ensure a consistent pool of qualified mentors.

 **How might we** establish a standardised ITT curriculum, mentor training, and foster collaboration between schools and ITT providers to address these issues effectively?